emiiblessbookings-cell/derivatives-trader/docs/architecture/architecture-analysis.md

 The application implements internationalization (i18n) through:

-- Dedicated translations package with language resources
+- Translation functionality integrated into the build system (via external @deriv-com/translations)
 - Translation function (localize) for string externalization
 - Language selection and persistence
 - RTL (Right-to-Left) layout support for appropriate languages
 - Number and date formatting based on locale
 - Dynamic loading of language resources

+Note: The translations package in the monorepo appears to be empty or under development, with translations likely managed through external packages like @deriv-com/translations.

 This approach enables the application to support multiple languages while maintaining a single codebase.
 Translations are managed as external resources, allowing for updates without code changes.